viktorwinschel/mes/docs/src/examples/index.md

 For those new to MES, we recommend following this sequence:

-1. Start with the [Basic Examples](../examples.md) to understand fundamental concepts
+1. Start with the [Bill of Exchange](boe_cycles.md) example for a focused introduction
-2. Move on to the [National Accounting](national_accounting.md) example for economic applications
+2. Move on to the [National Accounting](national_accounting.md) example for comprehensive economic modeling
-3. Explore the [Bill of Exchange](boe_cycles.md) example for financial modeling

-## Example Categories

-Our examples cover several key areas:

-1. **Mathematical Foundations**
-   - Category theory applications
-   - Functor implementations
-   - Natural transformations

-2. **Economic Systems**
-   - Flow modeling
-   - Balance sheets
-   - Transaction networks

-3. **Financial Instruments**
-   - Credit relationships
-   - Payment systems
-   - Settlement processes

 ## Contributing Examples